yerasoni20/restful-web-services-spring-mvc/README.md

 This application uses project lombox and project mapstruct which gives us an object mapper, dependencies in this application.
 This application also uses Data Transfer Object(DTO) and swagger plugin to generate RESTful endpoints.
 It uses H2 in-memory database, JPA and Hibernate.

-bootstrap- to add bootstrap data category-controller- to add the @Controller class for Categories category-service- to add @service class for Categories
+category-service- to add @service class for Categories